Codexshaper/docs/framework/Widgets/general-elements/team-member.md

 # Team Member

-This widget allows you to create and customizeable content of **Team Member** with Image.
+This widget allows you to create and customizable content of **Team Member** with Image.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Team Member** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content